VeronicaOtherWorld/VeronicaOtherWorld.github.io/_posts/2024-11-26-learn-journal.md

 tags:
   - [journal, leetCode]
 ---
-## Exploring Beginner Algorithms: Challenges, Insights, and the Joy of Problem-Solving”
+## Exploring Beginner Algorithms: Challenges, Insights, and the Joy of Problem-Solving
 Today, I worked on four new beginner-level algorithm problems.
 The experience was truly fascinating.
 I’m still quite inexperienced and often struggle to write the solutions myself, but I really enjoy the process of racking my brain.
 The moment I see the instructor’s explanation and suddenly everything clicks—it’s like a whole new world unfolding before me.
 I’m completely hooked on this feeling.

 ### The first problem